 Plan Ferry Days Carefully

 Martha’s Vineyard and Nantucket require ferry planning.
 Build in extra time, check schedules, and avoid cutting transfers too close.
+This matters even more if you are trying to connect a ferry day with a flight, rental car pickup, or long drive.

 Massachusetts vs. Other USA Vacation Destinations